 I discovered Lula Clay Naff during one of those interactive, tourist trap presentations at the Ryman Auditorium.
-I was taken by her immediately; her determination, business prowess, and creativity all stood out as I learned of how she single-handedly built the country music industry from the ground up.
-Lula’s steadfast determination to see art flourish in Nashville reminded me of my own determination to see art be a part of my everyday and flourish in the communities I know and love.
+I was taken by her immediately; her determination, business prowess, and creativity all stood out as I learned of how she helped to build the country music industry from the ground up.
+Lula’s steadfast determination to see art flourish in Nashville reminded me of my own determination to see art flourish in the communities I know and love.
 This publication will honor Lula and the art she worked so tirelessly in Nashville to promote.
 Everything we do is dedicated to her memory, and to preserving and celebrating country music.

 Lula’s Lasting Legacy

 Operating under the name L.C.
 Naff for the majority of her career to escape criticism by male contemporaries, Lula Clay Naff should go down in history as one of the most important executives in the country music industry.
 Some may have seen her star while perusing the Nashville Walk of Fame or popped into the Cafe Lula outside the Ryman, but few know her story.
 Known as America’s First Lady of theater management, Naff was determined, shrewd, creative, tough, and single-handedly responsible the creation of the Ryman’s rich legacy as one of the most sought after music venues in the world.